 There are more than 20 directives setting out the essential requirements and applicable conformity assessment routes for particular product categories requiring CE marking.
 These directives are issued by European parliament and council and transposed to national laws and regulations of particular member state.
 Meeting of European directives should means meeting the national regulations.
 Despite the European directives there are horizontal and vertical European Standards or Harmonization Documents issued by European standard agencies like CENELEC.
-Those standards provide common specifications on products which should be followed by manufacturers even there is not binding requirement to follow them during the conformity demonstration and is still possible to show , that your product is as safe, by presenting the relevant documentation.
+Those standards provide common specifications on products which should be followed by manufacturers even there is not binding requirement to follow them during the conformity demonstration and is still possible to show, that your product is safe, by presenting the relevant documentation.
 However is generally expected manufactures keening for CE marking will follow Harmonized standards.

 2. Interaction of a Notified Body

 Each directive covering your product specifies the need of notified body interaction based on the chosen conformity assessment route.
-In such case when third party independent conformity assessment is required, especially for high risk products, Notified body challenge your product against applicable requirements.
+In such case when third party independent conformity assessment is required, especially for high risk products, Notified body challenges your product against applicable requirements.

 3. Prove safety of your products and keep technical files

-As a main part of CE marking process the safety and meeting all applicable requirements on your products shall be demonstrated by objective evidence, like technical files, assessment reports, product testing and other relevant proves.
+As a main part of CE marking process the safety and meeting all applicable requirements of your products shall be demonstrated by objective evidence, like technical files, assessment reports, product testing and other relevant proofs.
 Technical files full of conformity evidence shall be available for authorities during the lifetime of products and even much more longer for specific products as a main conformity evidence.
 Regular update of technical files shall be performed in order to assure compliance with actual legal requirements and sector state of art.